DavidWaumsley/NoScriptShow/content/blog/2025/learn15.md

  **Show Notes:**

  In [part one](/24/) we attempted to rationalize the HTML mark-up needed for testimonial, regular quotes and pull quotes.
-Here we are looking at styling them with CSS.
+Here we are looking quickly at styling them with CSS.

 ## Testimonials